 Final State Exam

-The final exam is written.
+The final exam is oral.
 The general topics are published on the departmental website; the exam then includes 4 open questions.
 The exam lasts for 60 minutes.
 See the list of topics below.

 The thesis defense and the written exam constitute two parts of the final state examination.
 In case of failure in one of these parts, the student resits only the part in which s/he failed.
 The defense and the written test are evaluated on the following scale: